Skip to main content

 Medical use of cannabis

 Research has shown that for specific people, the CBD in cannabis can help relieve the pain, nausea and muscle problems that are a part of serious medical conditions.
 Cannabis can also improve the appetite of those with weight loss from HIV/AIDS or cancer treatment.
 It may also provide relief from anxiety, insomnia and depression for those struggling with chronic illness.
-Cannabis is not recommended for any mental or physical health conditions children and youth except in very rare medical circumstances.
+Cannabis is not recommended for any mental or physical health conditions in children and youth except in very rare medical circumstances.
 Talk to your doctor if you have questions about the medical use of cannabis.

 Non-medical use of cannabis